Clapperboard iOS app and photo extension

 MVP planning

-I planned the MVP by messaging my friend asking about the requirement’s for the photo extension and his suggestion’s to fix, then we agreed what should be included.
-I then started researching what I will need to create the application and figured out I would need to use Photo Kit to create the photo extension part of the project and that I would have to use AVFoundation to handle making the Clapperboard image.
+I planned the MVP by messaging my friend to ask about the requirements for the photo extension and his suggested fixes, then we agreed on what should be included.
+I then started researching what I would need to create the application.
+I figured out that I would need to use PhotoKit to build the photo extension part of the project, and that I would have to use AVFoundation to generate the Clapperboard image.

-I then started the development of the project creating the basic app UI and then moved on to creating the main logic for creating the Clapperboard using AV Foundation which I found quite hard as someone brand new to Swift and Swift UI.
+I then started developing the project, creating the basic app UI, and moved on to implementing the main logic for the Clapperboard using AV Foundation, which I found quite hard as someone brand new to Swift and SwiftUI.

 Feedback after the first sprint